adwiii/CSCI_420_Robotics_Fall_2025/labs/lab3.md

 # Implementing your own service

 Now use what you have learned to implement a service that will toggle the geofence area created during Checkpoint 2 on and off.
-Inside the `geofence_and_mission` node in the `simple_control` package, create a service `Toggle_Geofence` that has its inputs and outputs defined in the service definition file `Toggle_Geofence.srv`.
+Inside the `geofence_and_mission` node in the `simple_control` package, create a service `ToggleGeofence` that has its inputs and outputs defined in the service definition file `ToggleGeofence.srv`.
 This service should take in a **boolean input** parameter called `geofence_on` and **output a boolean** parameter `success`.
 The service should allow the user to turn the geofence area on or off and should return whether the call was a success or not (**note**: for our implementation it should always succeed in turning the geofence area on or off; however, we could imagine a different implementation that will not let you engage the geofence unless the quadrotor is already inside the geofence).

 ### Converting from a pure Python package to C++